anushaporeddy030697/student_internship_management/Team Contribution.md

  we are working on the dashboards of the login pages.
 10-07-2022
 we had worked on the hash function for the Robo-3t which hides the password information  of the login credintials

+10-28-2022
+We are working on the Funconality of the Forgot password which helps the user to retrive their password when forgotten.

 </a></p>